peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Digit_Expansions></a>
 #### Digit Expansions

 Probabilities can be expressed as a digit expansion (of the form `0.dddddd...`).
-The following assumes that the probability is in [0, 1).
+The following algorithm returns 1 with probability `p` and 0 otherwise, where `p` is a probability in the interval [0, 1).
 Note that the number 0 is also an infinite digit expansion of zeros, and the number 1 is also an infinite digit expansion of base-minus-ones.
 Irrational numbers always have infinite digit expansions, which must be calculated "on-the-fly".

 In the algorithm (see also (Brassard et al., 2019)<sup>[**(26)**](#Note26)</sup>, (Devroye 1986, p.
 769)<sup>[**(8)**](#Note8)</sup>), `BASE` is the digit base, such as 2 for binary or 10 for decimal.